June 05, 2019

 Safe, Natural Chews

 Hay is great, but it’s essential to provide additional fun chewing options to keep your pet mentally stimulated and engaged.
 To accomplish this, provide a variety of safe, natural chews each day.
 Place these items in various locations throughout the habitat, rotating chews regularly to keep your pet mentally stimulated.
-Ideal materials for chews include untreated wood, hay, natural fibers such as sisal, jute, and vegetable-based dyes.
+Ideal materials for chews include untreated wood, hay, and natural fibers such as sisal and jute.

 In addition to their chewing instinct, all prey animals are wired to hide away to escape stressors throughout the day.
 Every habitat should include at least one hide space to support this instinct.
 Choose a woven-hay hideout such as Oxbow’s Timothy CLUB Bungalow to make this experience even more enriching.
 In addition to a safe space to hide, Timothy Club Bungalows provide an ample supply of all-natural chewing materials.